header logo

 Best attacking midfielder Bobby Charlton

-Bobby Charlton received runner-up medals in consecutive FA Cup finals in 1957 and 58 and it was not until 1963 that he received another winners medal as the Red Devils overcame Leicester City 3-1 to win winning the elusive FA Cup.
-The trophies and awards seemed to just keep flowing for Charlton after that as United won the League title in 1965 and '67 and in between he won the prestigious Footballer's Player and Footballer's awards.
-Europe's best player.
+Bobby Charlton received runner-up medals in consecutive FA Cup finals in 1957 and 1958, and it was not until 1963 that he received another winner's medal as the Red Devils overcame Leicester City 3-1 to win the elusive FA Cup.
+The trophies and awards seemed to keep flowing for Charlton after that, as United won the league title in 1965 and 1967, and in between, he won the prestigious Footballer of the Year award and the Ballon d'Or.

 4. Denis Law (period 1962-1973)

 Denis Law joined Manchester United in August 1962 at the age of 22.
 He was brought to Old Trafford by Sir Matt Busby, who had given him his Scotland debut almost four years earlier.
-United paid a then British record transfer fee of £115,000 to acquire his services from Torino, the third time that Denis Law had won that title, after becoming a player. worth his first £100,000 in 1961 when he joined the Italian side from Manchester City.
+United paid a British record fee at the time of £115,000 to acquire his services from Torino, marking the third time Denis Law had held that title, after first becoming a £100,000 player in 1961 when he joined the Italian side from Manchester City.

 Denis Law – Manchester united’s best player